Lithium Master Services Agreement

 1.3 “Applications” mean the hosted software applications, user interfaces (other than Customer Interface Elements), and related Documentation and programming, to which Lithium provides access pursuant to a Service Order.

 1.4 “Application Calls” is a Usage Limit metric applicable only to the Lithium Community Application which measures use of the Application via calls to the Application's REST API and ActiveCast components.

 1.6 “Customer” means the legal entity signing this MSA, and any Affiliate entering into a Service Order pursuant to section 2.4 for purposes of such Service Order.

 1.7 “Customer Community” means Customer’s online community hosted by Lithium as part of the Subscription Services to which Customer subscribes under a Service Order.
-Customer may use each single instance of the Lithium Community Application to which Customer has subscribed (as part of the Lithium Community Subscription Services purchased pursuant to a Service Order) to operate only one (1) Customer Community, unless otherwise agreed by Lithium in writing.
+Customer may use each single instance of the Lithium Community or Lithium JX Application to which Customer has subscribed (as part of the Lithium Community or Lithium JX Subscription Services purchased pursuant to a Service Order) to operate only one (1) Customer Community, unless otherwise agreed by Lithium in writing.

 1.8 “Customer Interface Elements” means any Customer-provided software or other materials inserted in or added to the Application’s user interface, including but not limited to (i) header, footer, left and/or right sidebars and (ii) text, graphic files, and cascading style sheets.